KINGSABRI/Burp_Suite_Extension_Ruby/README.md

 There are couple of news here, one is good and one is bad:

-**The good news is**, all written extension whether its written in Java, Ruby, Python are identecally useful resources to you.
+**The good news is**, all written extensions whether its written in Java, Ruby or Python are identecally useful resources to you.

 **The Bad news is**, you've to read and understand a *bit* of Java.
 And that's the key of the good news though ;)